open-voice-interoperability/docs/specifications/assistantManifest/0.9.0/AssistantManifestSpec.md

 *****
 ### CHAPTER 0.
 SCOPE AND INTRODUCTION
 #### 0.1 Document Scope
-This document specifies the object format for Open Voice Interoperability Initiative  - LF AI & Data Foundation (OVON) Assistant Manifest.
+This document specifies the object format for the Open Voice Interoperability Initiative  - LF AI & Data Foundation (OVON) Assistant Manifest.

 #### 0.2 Assistant Manifest Purpose
 The Assistant Manifest is a structured description of the key characteristics and capabilities of a conversational assistant that is associated with a unique serviceEndpoint.
 The manifest can be thought of as the curriculum vitae of the conversational agent and a public record of the services that it offers.
-It can be used for example by other agents or users to decide whether to invite a particular agent to join a conversation.
-In this regard it is particularly relevant to discovery agents who provide services to other agents to help them find assistants to achieve certain tasks for them.
+It can be used, for example, by other agents or users to decide whether to invite a particular agent to join a conversation.
+In this regard, it is particularly relevant to discovery agents who provide services to other agents to help them find assistants to achieve certain tasks for them.

-The Assistant Manifest is intended to be used as a component part of other specifications.
-It is not a stand-alone document.
+The Assistant Manifest is intended to be used as a component of other specifications; it is not a stand-alone document.

 ### CHAPTER 1.
 SPECIFICATION
 #### 1.1 Representation